-Section 69 amends section 4 of the Fishery Harbour Centres Act 1968 (No. 18) to ensure that no vessel (including the capacity thereof) in respect of which there are arrears of Fishery Harbour Centre rates or charges due can be disposed of without the consent of the Minister for Communications, Marine and Natural Resources, and that the Minister's power to dispose of such a vessel covers the capacity thereof.
+Section 102 amends section 4 of the Fishery Harbour Centres Act 1968 (No. 18) to ensure that no vessel (including the capacity thereof) in respect of which there are arrears of Fishery Harbour Centre rates or charges due can be disposed of without the consent of the Minister for Communications, Marine and Natural Resources, and that the Minister's power to dispose of such a vessel covers the capacity thereof.
 The specific reference to "capacity" is intended to avoid being left with the mere hull of the vessel concerned, which may be of little value of itself.
 The opportunity is being taken to delete subsection (8) of section 4 of the 1968 Act because the same Minister now has responsibility also in relation to commercial shipping and so could not consult himself or herself before making a byelaw or order under the section.

-Section 70 amends the Dumping at Sea Act 1996 (No. 14) to take account of Part 3 of the Bill which updates and replaces the Maritime Jurisdiction Act 1959 as amended (paragraph (a)), to update references to members of the Permanent Defence Forces acting as authorised officers under that Act (paragraph (b)), and to allow the Director of Public Prosecutions to prosecute offences under that Act (paragraphs (c) and (d)).
+Section 103 amends the Dumping at Sea Act 1996 (No. 14) to take account of Part 3 of the Bill which updates and replaces the Maritime Jurisdiction Act 1959 as amended (paragraph (a)), to update references to members of the Permanent Defence Forces acting as authorised officers under that Act (paragraph (b)), and to allow the Director of Public Prosecutions to prosecute offences under that Act\\ (paragraphs (c) and (d)).

-Section 71 amends the Maritime Safety Act 2005 (No. 11) to take account of Part 3 of the Bill which updates and replaces the Maritime Jurisdiction Act 1959 as amended (paragraph (a)), correct typographical errors (paragraphs (b) and (c)) and to make it clear that the prohibition on unlawfully interfering with access to or from ports and harbours in the State and the power to direct vessels to move in the interests of safety of life at sea, etc., apply also to vessels which are not registered in the State but are transiting Irish waters (paragraph (d)).
+Section 104 amends the Maritime Safety Act 2005 (No. 11) to take account of Part 3 of the Bill which updates and replaces the Maritime Jurisdiction Act 1959 as amended (paragraph (a)), correct typographical errors (paragraphs (b) and (c)), to expressly provide for search and rescue and search and recovery operations to be conducted safely, by the establishment of temporary exclusion zones around an area of a marine casualty (paragraph d), and to make it clear that the prohibition on unlawfully interfering with access to or from ports and harbours in the State and the power to direct vessels to move in the interests of safety of life at sea, etc., apply also to vessels which are not registered in the State but are transiting Irish waters (paragraph (e)).